ntoung/CodingAssessment/README.md

 # Coding Assessment
-These are my answers to the coding assessment are included in answers.js.
+Answers to the coding assessment are included in answers.js.

 ### First, clone or download: